Home >

 Columbus Buggy Company

 By the 1880s, about 200 industrial factories were in Columbus.
 These industries included factories manufacturing shoes, cigars, farm tools and machinery, furniture, carriages, and brooms; iron manufacturers and foundries.
-One of the major employers was the Columbus Buggy Company.
-Originally known as the Iron Buggy Company, by the late 1800s, this business could produce one buggy every 8 minutes.
-It claimed to be the largest producer of buggies in the world.
+One of the larger companies began as the Iron Buggy Company created by Clinton Firestone and George & Oscar Peters.
+This company (shown above and in the advertisement below) advertised it could produce one buggy every 8 minutes.
+In 1875 the founders sold the Iron Buggy Company and formed a new company: the Columbus Buggy Company.
+This new buggy company had a plant located at Wall and Lucas Streets (about a block west of High Street and a block south of what is now Nationwide Boulevard).

 By 1900, the Columbus Buggy Company employed over 1000 people.
 Clinton Dewitt Firestone was the company's president.
 Both Harvey S. Firestone and Eddy Rickenbacker got their early business experience while working at the Columbus Buggy Company, before moving on to other ventures.